qjson/qjson-syntax/README.md

 ### Comments

 QJSON files may contain comments.
 There are three types of comments that should be familiar to programmers.
-The convertion of QJSON to JSON ignores all comments.
+When converting QJSON to JSON, comments are discarded.

     #...<nl>
     //...<nl>